robin-raymond/zax.io/compiler-directives.md

 ````

-### The `always` and `never` directives
+### `always` and `never` directives

-The `[[always]]` and `[[never]]` directives indicate to the compiler a code path will always be followed or never be followed.
-This allows references to code to exist but the paths will be optimized to always follow a code path or to never follow a code path.
+An `[[always]]` and `[[never]]` directive indicate to a compiler that a code path will always be followed or never be followed.
+This allows for references to code to exist but for those paths to be optimized to always follow a code path or to never follow a code path.
 The compiler may issue an `impossible-if-value` panic if an explicit or implicit `[[never]]` code path was followed.

 When `[[never]]` is applied to a `case` statement in a `switch`, the `case` will be treated as an impossible value and the case will be eliminated.
-This feature can be useful to ensure all enumerators are explicitly handled but to also indicate to the compiler that certain cases can never happen.
-The compiler may issue an `impossible-switch-value` panic if the value is found.
+This feature can be useful to ensure all enumerator values are explicitly handled but to also indicate to a compiler that certain cases can never happen.
+A compiler may issue an `impossible-switch-value` panic if the value is executed.

-When `[[always]]` is applied to a `case` statement in a `switch`, the `case` will be treated as the only possible value that could occur.
-The compiler will issue an `impossible-switch-value` panic if any other `case` is ever found.
+When `[[always]]` is applied to a `case` statement in a `switch`, the `case` will be treated as the only possible value that can occur.
+A compiler will issue an `impossible-switch-value` panic if any other `case` is ever found.

-Using the directive with the `if` statement:
+Using an `always` and `never` directive with an `if` statement:

 ````zax
 doSomething final : ()() = {